RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-21-an-environment-of-respect.markdown

 Further, we make it clear that one does not have to drink alcohol to participate.
 Soft drinks and cranberry juice are in abundance.

-Another example of inclusiveness: All of ChicagoRuby's monthly events are free because we want to include developers regardless of income.
+Another example of inclusiveness: All of ChicagoRuby's monthly events are free because we want to include aspiring developers regardless of income.
 Expenses for the monthly events are covered by monthly sponsors and revenue from WindyCityRails.

 ###Excluding Others
 I have more experience with racism than any other -ism, so that's what I'll talk about here.
 A mentor of mine raised two questions during a discussion about racism and oppression.